South Carolina

 S.C.A.R. - South Carolina Adoption Reform

-Adoption Records have been closed since 1963.
+Adoption Records have been closed since 1963 in South Carolina.

 The state only has records of adoptions that went thru the Department of Social Services.